Vinidamasceno22/CSES-Solutions/README.md

 # CSES-Solutions
 This repository contains my solutions for the [CSES Problem SET](https://cses.fi/problemset/) starting from September 2022.

-**Last Updated:** 30th September 2023.
+**Last Updated:** 2nd October 2023.

 ## Table of Contents

-Currently, I've solved 63 out of the 300 problems avaible.
+Currently, I've solved 64 out of the 300 problems avaible.
 Below, each solution is paired with its corresponding question and organized by category.

 - [Introductory Problems](#introductory-problems)
 - [Sorting and Searching](#sorting-and-searching)